Check your settings

 If your device still shows an incorrect date, time, or time zone,2 change each setting instead of using Set Automatically.
-For example, you might have iOS 9 or earlier and your country or government changes the time zone or the observance of Daylight Saving Time (DST).
+For example, you might have iOS 9 or earlier and your country or region or government changes the time zone or the observance of daylight saving time.
 If so, follow these steps:

 - Go to Settings > General > Date & Time.